 How To Prevent Keloid Scar After C-Section?

-The average time it takes for the C-section incision to heal is 2 weeks.
-But the scar and the complete healing process can take anywhere from 6 weeks to 3 months.
-There are however few tips and tricks you can try to quicken the healing process and ensure the scarring is minimal –
+There are however few tips and tricks you can try to quicken the healing process and ensure the scarring is minimal:

-- Little to none sun exposure – Exposing the scar to sunlight will increase melanin production and thereby give your scar darker and more prominent look.
+- Avoid Sun Exposure – Exposing the scar to sunlight will increase melanin production and thereby give your scar darker and more prominent look.
 Stay away from direct sunlight for at least a year post-surgery and apply liberal amounts of sunscreen if you plan on exposing that area of your body.

 Don’t let your C-section scars ruin your looks.
 There are plenty of options available for treating the scars caused by C-section surgery.
 Enjoy your new phase of life without worrying about the unsightly scars!